rajin-khan/SEM11-EMBEDDED-SYSTEMS/Lab/Lab1 (unedited).md

 label:
-every label is followed by a colon, (eg, _start:) every code starts at a labels.
+every label is followed by a colon, (eg, _start:) every code starts at a label.

 opcode:
 mov r0, #7